collapsed-stacks/atheism/questions/717/what-value-is-there-to-joining-any-of-the-recognized-atheist-humanist-organisati.md

 - posted by: [curt](https://stackexchange.com/users/-1/62-curt) on 2010-12-23
 - score: 1

-<p>I'm also a member of Bright although I'm not crazy about the name.</p>
+I'm also a member of Bright although I'm not crazy about the name.